 It is estimated that 21 million people visit ERs in the US annually related to spring cleaning and home improvements, but you can avoid being one of them if you take precautions.
-Follow the tips below to prevent spring cleaning injuries, and contact our personal injury lawyers in Schaumburg at Claim Your Justice if you have questions about a case.
+Follow the tips below to prevent spring cleaning injuries, and contact our personal injury lawyers in Schaumburg at SJ Injury Law if you have questions about a case.

 It is essential to use care when doing spring cleaning.
 That way, you will do a good job and avoid the following common injuries:

 Cleaning is repetitive.
 Moving furniture, sweeping, dusting, and moving boxes in and out of storage use the same groups of muscles and joints over and over.
 Consider slowing down and stretching the first 10 times you are not used to heavy spring cleaning.